model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 You may see different values here, as it depends on the solver's behavior.

 2. Try searching for `failure:`.
-This will be near the end of the document.
+This will be near the end of the page.
-You can now search upwards from a failure to see what value certain variables had.
+You can now search upwards from a failure to see what values certain variables had.
-Sometime it can be helpful to change the source code to add intermediate variables, so their value is visible in the trace.
+Sometimes it can be helpful to change the source code to add intermediate variables, so their value is visible in the trace.
-For instance, you might want to compute the index before indexing into the array, that way you'd see exactly what value is being used.
+For instance, you might want to compute the index before indexing into the array.
+That way you'd see in the trace exactly what value is being used.

 These two techniques should help you find both the nondeterministic inputs, and the values that were involved in the failing assertion.